 Strategy & International Business Research Cluster

 We have a number of ongoing joint projects with colleagues in the US, UK, New Zealand, Sweden and across Africa focusing on: internationalisation strategies through a network of relationships in Indonesia; the impact of Chinese investments in Africa, and sustainable value co-creation in industrial ecosystems.
-We have a track disseminating findings from such through high impact journal as Research Policy, Technological Forecasting and Social Change, British Journal of Management and Industrial Marketing Management.
+We have a track disseminating findings from such through high impact journal as Research Policy, Journal of World Business, Journal of Business Research, Technological Forecasting and Social Change, British Journal of Management and International Journal of Contemporary Hospitality Management.

 The current research programme of the cluster includes

 - Business Angel investment

 - Dr. Alireza Nazarian

 Hosting a special issue on contemporary challenges of doing business in Africa

 Dr. Osabutey hosted a Special Issue on the contemporary challenges and opportunities of doing business in Africa at Technological Forecasting and Social Change journal (CABS 3).
 He was also one of the contributors with an article titled 'Meeting the 21st-century challenges of doing business in Africa'.
 The paper outlines how nations and firms can capitalise on their resources and capabilities towards meeting the 21st-century challenges of doing business in Africa.
 The paper provides insights into the key requirements, including human capital formation, technology transfer, frugal innovation and learning from other nations.
 Authors also examine the mechanisms through which technology can be harnessed to help facilitate economic development and enhance Africa's competitiveness.